Paul Boateng: Background and early life

 Boateng was born in Hackney, London, of mixed Ghanaian and Scottish heritage; his family later moved to Ghana when Boateng was four years old.
 His father, Kwaku Boateng, was a lawyer and Cabinet Minister during Kwame Nkrumah's regime.
-Boateng attended Ghana International School and the Accra Academy, a high school in Ghana.
+Boateng had his early education at Ghana International School and attended Accra Academy, a high school in Ghana.
 Boateng's life in Ghana came to an abrupt end after his father went to jail in 1966 following a military coup, which toppled the Ghanaian government.
 His father was imprisoned without trial for four years.
 Boateng, then aged 15, and his sister, Rosemary, fled to the UK with their mother.

 They settled in Hemel Hempstead, where he attended Apsley Grammar School.
-He later read law at the University of Bristol where he resided at Wills Hall and was a member of the Barneys Club.
+He later read law at the University of Bristol, where he resided at Wills Hall and was a member of the Barneys Club.
 He began his career in civil rights, originally as a solicitor, though he later retrained as a barrister.
 He worked primarily on social and community cases, starting under renowned civil rights advocate Benedict Birnberg, involving women's rights, housing and police complaints, including a period from 1977 to 1981 as the legal advisor for the Scrap Sus Campaign.
 Boateng was also an executive member of the National Council for Civil Liberties.
-He represented Cherry Groce, a mother of six who was shot and paralysed by a police officer during a raid on her home, in search for her son.
+He represented Cherry Groce, a mother of six who was shot and paralysed by a police officer during a raid on her home, in search of her son.
 He became a partner at the firm B. M. Birnberg & Co., and as a barrister, he practised at Eight King's Bench Walk.

 Political career

-In 1981, Boateng was elected to represent Walthamstow on Greater London Council, of which Ken Livingstone became leader shortly after the election.
-As chair of the GLC's police committee and vice-chair of its ethnic minorities committee, he advocated greater accountability in the Metropolitan Police and spoke out against racism in relation to their dealings with the African Caribbean and Asian communities.
+In 1981, Boateng was elected to represent Walthamstow on the Greater London Council, of which Ken Livingstone became leader shortly after the election.
+As chair of the GLC's police committee and vice-chair of its ethnic minorities committee, Boateng advocated greater accountability in the Metropolitan Police and spoke out against racism in relation to their dealings with the African Caribbean and Asian communities.